Nelkon01/Nelkon-Finance/README.md

   on the signup page.
-- [x] Read - The user table is read when a potential user attempts to signup to the app, to determine if the email or or username supplied into the form already exists to avoid duplicates.The user table is also read when a user logs in to the app, navigates to the profile page.
+- [x] Read - The user table is read when a potential user attempts to signup to the app, to determine if the email or or username supplied into the form already exists to avoid duplicates.The user table is also read when a user logs in to the app, and navigates to the profile page.
 - [x] Update - Users can also update their information whenever they navigate to the profile page to carry out this action
-- [x] Delete - The delete functionality is also active on this table as user information can be successfully deleted by authorised users.
+- [x] Delete - The delete functionality is also active on this table, as authorised users can successfully delete user information.

 ### Budgeted Income Table